funnymania/Progressive-Web-Assembly-App/docs/reviewMevent01.md

 (balckbackground on text area and white text, add to queue button visually identical to move to queue buttton)

+[] new thing text box should at least be taller

 [] spinner needs to work

 [] add a clear everything button